google/googletest/docs/advanced.md

-You can set the `GTEST_COLOR` environment variable or the `--gtest_color` command line flag to `yes`, `no`, or `auto` (the default) to enable colors, disable colors, or let googletest decide.
-When the value is `auto`, googletest will use colors if and only if the output goes to a terminal and (on non-Windows platforms) the `TERM` environment variable is set to `xterm` or `xterm-color`.
+You can set the `GTEST_COLOR` environment variable or the `--gtest_color` command line flag to `yes`, `no`, or `auto` (the default) to enable colors, disable colors, or let GoogleTest decide.
+When the value is `auto`, GoogleTest will use colors if and only if the output goes to a terminal and (on non-Windows platforms) the `TERM` environment variable is set to `xterm` or `xterm-color`.

 #### Suppressing test passes

-By default, googletest prints 1 line of output for each test, indicating if it passed or failed.
+By default, GoogleTest prints 1 line of output for each test, indicating if it passed or failed.
 To show only test failures, run the test program with `--gtest_brief=1`, or set the GTEST_BRIEF environment variable to `1`.

 #### Suppressing the Elapsed Time

-By default, googletest prints the time it takes to run each test.
+By default, GoogleTest prints the time it takes to run each test.
 To disable that, run the test program with the `--gtest_print_time=0` command line flag, or set the GTEST_PRINT_TIME environment variable to `0`.

 #### Suppressing UTF-8 Text Output

-In case of assertion failures, googletest prints expected and actual values of type `string` both as hex-encoded strings as well as in readable UTF-8 text if they contain valid non-ASCII UTF-8 characters.
+In case of assertion failures, GoogleTest prints expected and actual values of type `string` both as hex-encoded strings as well as in readable UTF-8 text if they contain valid non-ASCII UTF-8 characters.
 If you want to suppress the UTF-8 text because, for example, you don't have an UTF-8 compatible output medium, run